Italian ironclad Sicilia: Service history

 Sicilia was named after the island of Sicily.
 She was built by the Venetian Arsenal in Venice.
 Her keel was laid down on 3 November 1884, and her completed hull was launched on 6 July 1891.
 At her launching ceremony, the new ship was christened by Queen Margherita.
 Fitting-out work was completed on 4 May 1895, after which the ship entered service with the Italian fleet.
+Sicilia took part in the annual fleet maneuvers held in August and September of 1896, which saw the ship assigned to the squadron tasked with defending against a simulated French attack on the Italian coast.